 Start out with a piece of paper and a pen.
 Write down everything (yes, everything) you’re currently trying to accomplish.
 Then, circle the ones with deadlines or those you consider a top priority.
 Finally, break down these goals into the steps it takes to complete them.
 Sometimes it can even help to write things down you have already accomplished that day just you can cross them off your list.
 Did you get out of bed?
 Did you write a list?
 Check and check!
 Look at you getting things done.

 When our brain is overloaded with information, it’s hard to then go back and organize it all.
 Make it easy on yourself by writing your goals on paper.
 Having a visual reference gives our brain a break from having to memorize it all.

 5. Walk Around the Block

-Don’t push yourself to break a sweat, just get a taste of fresh air and get your body moving so the nerves have a place to go.
-As you walk, try to distract yourself from whatever caused the anxiety so that you can go back to it with a clearer head.
+Don’t push yourself to break a sweat!
+Just get a taste of fresh air and get your body moving so the nerves have a place to go.
+As you walk, try to distract yourself from whatever caused the anxiety so that you can go back to it with a clearer mindset.
 Listen to soothing music or try to find a bird whenever you hear one call out.

 Schedule a therapy session today in American Fork, UT